 What can Google Lens do?

-It will enable users to do things such as point their smartphone camera at something, such as a specific flower, ask Google Assistant what the object your pointing at is and you'll not only be told the answer but you'll get suggestions based on the object, like nearby florists in the case of a flower.
+It will enable users to do things such as point their phone at something, such as a specific flower, ask Google Assistant what the object you're pointing at is and you'll not only be told the answer but you'll get suggestions based on the object, like nearby florists in the case of a flower.

 Other examples of what Google Lens can do include users being able to take a picture of the SSID sticker on the back of a router, after which your phone will automatically connect to the Wi-Fi network without you needing to do anything else.
 Yep, no more crawling under the cupboard trying to read out the password whilst typing it in your phone, only to realise you forgot to put CAPS on.

 Google Lens will also recognise restaurants, clubs, cafes and bars too, presenting you with a pop-up window showing reviews, address details and opening times and we've seen this in action and it seems to work really well.

 What apps will Google Lens work with?

 At launch, Google Lens will be implemented into Google Assistant and Google Photos.
 Other Google apps will eventually follow, although we're yet to see what those might be.

 Within Google Assistant, users will be able to tap the Google Lens icon in the bottom right-hand corner, point their smartphone camera at show times outside a cinema or a gig venue's information board, for example.

-Users will then be presented with a number of suggestions in the view finder, such as hear some songs from the artist picked up from the information board, get tickets for the event through TicketMaster or add the event to your calendar.
+You'll will then be presented with a number of suggestions in the viewfinder, such as hear some songs from the artist picked up from the information board, get tickets for the event through TicketMaster or add the event to your calendar.
 Using lens to get information without having to write it down is really handy - you'll be able to call numbers for example, without having to remember them and manually type them in.